semaphoreci/docs/docs/ci-cd-environment/install-self-hosted-agent.md

 ---
-description: This guide describes how to install a self hosted agent on various different operating systems and architectures.
+description: This guide describes how to install a self-hosted agent on various different operating systems and architectures.
 ---

-# Installing a self hosted agent
+# Installing a self-hosted agent

 The agent is open source and can be found at [https://github.com/semaphoreci/agent](https://github.com/semaphoreci/agent).